nickytonline/source.nickytonline.github.io/src/pages/blog/2019-04-06-dev-to-with-a-typescript-or-flow-frontend-codebase.md

 For those new to types, here's a post from Preethi Kasireddy about types, [Why use static types in JavaScript?
 (Part 1)](https://dev.to/iampeekay/why-use-static-types-in-javascript-part-1)

+Also, here's a fairly recent episode from the [Script and Style](https://scriptandstyle.com) podcast about types in JavaScript, [Static Typing for JavaScript](https://scriptandstyle.com/4d5e9839).

 ## TypeScript

 I'm partial to [TypeScript](https://www.typescriptlang.org) myself.
 I've [written about it](https://www.iamdeveloper.com/blog/2017-10-07-consider-using-typescript/) here before.